-7. Concluding remarks
+7. Concluding remarks and directions for future research

-The analysis of financial literacy in different countries and in different population subgroups has shown that financial illiteracy is particularly severe among women.
+In this paper we considered evidence from both new and existing studies to compare the levels of financial literacy between women and men.
+Our analysis of financial literacy in different countries and in different population subgroups has shown that financial illiteracy is particularly severe among women.
 This has far-reaching consequences, because financial literacy can be linked to important financial decisions, such as planning for retirement and accumulating retirement wealth.

-Particularly worrisome is that financial illiteracy is more widespread among single women and widows, who do not have a partner or spouse to consult when making financial decisions.
+Particularly worrisome is that financial illiteracy is so widespread among single women and widows.
 Moreover, the gender gap in financial literacy is still present among the young.
 A low level of financial knowledge may have serious consequences because of the increasing individual responsibility for retirement security.
 The shift from DB to DC systems may have major consequences for women because of their lower levels of financial knowledge in addition to lower incomes during their working lives, interrupted employment histories, and longer life expectancies.
 Moreover, women are very likely to spend at least part of their retirement as widows.
 The evidence suggests that it is particularly difficult for women to obtain independent, high-quality advice.
 Therefore, enhancing the financial knowledge of women and equipping them with the tools to make sound financial decisions should be a top priority for policymakers.